Not Connected

 MIDI Log (0)

 Tip: Velocity ranges from 0-127.
-A healthy keyboard should produce consistent velocities across all keys.
-Use the stats to check for dead or unresponsive keys.
+A healthy keyboard should produce consistent velocity values across all keys.
+Use the statistics to check for dead or unresponsive keys.

 Test MIDI keyboards, drum pads, and controllers directly in your browser.
 No software installation required.